Ley Orgánica de Protección de Datos de Carácter Personal: Ibero-American Data Protection Network

-The Ibero-American Data Protection Network (RIPD), since its creation in 2003, has developed an intense and fruitful work, such as the organization of ten meetings.
+The Ibero-American Data Protection Network (RIPD), since its creation in 2003, has developed an effective work, such as the organization of ten meetings.
 In addition to contributing to that more than 150 million Latin American citizens currently have, along with the traditional protection of habeas data, rules that allow to effectively guarantee the use of their personal information and specialized authorities with powers to protect said guarantee.

 In Latin America policies are being developed for the protection of personal data.
 In 2012 two new laws were approved.
 In Nicaragua, Law No. 787 of Protection of Personal Data, of March 29, 2012 and Statutory Law No. 1581 of October 17, 2012, by which general provisions for the Protection of Personal Data are issued.

 In Chile, also Law 19.628, of August 28, 1999, on Protection of Private Life, is currently in the process of reviewing part of its articles.

 The National Assembly of Venezuela is processing the bill for the Protection of Personal Data of Habeas Data.
 And in Costa Rica there is already a Data Protection Agency of the Republic of Costa Rica, in compliance with the law approved in 2011.